daos-stack/daos/docs/admin/administration.md

     said, existing pools won't be automatically extended to use the new servers.
     Please see the pool operation section for how to extend the pool membership.

-## Software Upgrade
+## Software Update

-The DAOS v2.0 wire protocol and persistent layout is not compatible with previous DAOS versions and would require a reformat and all client and server nodes to be upgraded to a 2.x version.
+The DAOS v2.0 wire protocol and persistent layout is not compatible with previous DAOS versions and would require a reformat and all client and server nodes to be updated to a 2.x version.

 !!! warning
     Attempts to start DAOS v2.0 over a system formatted with a previous DAOS